Projective normality of model varieties and related results: Projective normality of comodel wonderful varieties

 Since the Cartan pairing of the comodel wonderful varieties is the same as that of the model varieties, the classification of the covering differences is also the same and the property (2-ht) holds.
-As we will see at the end of the section, in order to apply Lemma~\ref{lem: proiettiva normalita} it is enough to test the surjectivity on the same low fundamental triples arising in Section~\ref{sec: low model} in the model case.
+As shown in Section \ref{ssec: proof of teo comodello}, in order to apply Lemma~\ref{lem: proiettiva normalita} it is enough to test the surjectivity on the same low fundamental triples arising in Section~\ref{sec: low model} in the model case.

 In the computations below we use the following conventions.
-We denote by $e_1,\dots,e_n$ the standard basis of $V=\mC^n$ and by $\grf_1,\dots,\grf_n$ the dual basis.
-We also denote by $e_{i_1i_2\ldots i_k}$ the vector $e_{i_1}\wedge e_{i_2}\wedge\dots \wedge e_{i_k} \in \grL^kV$ and similarly for $\grf_{i_1i_2\ldots i_k}$.
-On $V\oplus V^*$ is defined the symmetric bilinear form $(u,\grf)\cdot(v,\psi)=\grf(v)+\psi(u)$.
-A pairing between $\grL^k V$ and $\grL^{n-k} V$ is defined by $\langle x,y\rangle=\frac{x\wedge y}{e_{1\ldots n}}$ and we denote by $\gamma_k\colon\grL^k V\lra \grL^{n-k}V^*$ the associated map.
-We also identify $V_1\otimes V_2$ with $\Hom(V_1^*,V_2)$ in the usual way, and if $V_1=V_2=V$ we identify $\mathrm S^2 V$ and $\grL^2 V$ with symmetric and antisymmetric linear maps in $\Hom(V^*,V)$.
+We denote by $e_1,\dots,e_n$ the standard basis of $V=\mathbb{C}^n$ and by $\varphi_1,\dots,\varphi_n$ the dual basis.
+We also denote by $e_{i_1i_2\ldots i_k}$ the vector $e_{i_1}\wedge e_{i_2}\wedge\dots \wedge e_{i_k} \in \mathsf{\Lambda}^kV$ and similarly for $\varphi_{i_1i_2\ldots i_k}$.
+On $V\oplus V^*$ is defined the symmetric bilinear form $(u,\varphi)\cdot(v,\psi)=\varphi(v)+\psi(u)$.
+A pairing between $\mathsf{\Lambda}^k V$ and $\mathsf{\Lambda}^{n-k} V$ is defined by $\langle x,y\rangle=\frac{x\wedge y}{e_{1\ldots n}}$ and we denote by $\gamma_k\colon\mathsf{\Lambda}^k V\longrightarrow \mathsf{\Lambda}^{n-k}V^*$ the associated map.
+We also identify $V_1\otimes V_2$ with $\Hom(V_1^*,V_2)$ in the usual way, and if $V_1=V_2=V$ we identify $\mathsf S^2 V$ and $\mathsf{\Lambda}^2 V$ with symmetric and antisymmetric linear maps in $\Hom(V^*,V)$.